Comparing Government and Private Sector Compensation in Alberta, 2019

-- After controlling for factors like gender, age, marital status, education, tenure, size of firm, job permanence, industry, occupation, and full- or part-time status, the authors found that Alberta’s government-sector workers (federal, provincial, and local) enjoyed a 9.6% wage premium, on average, over their private-sector counterparts in 2017.
-When unionization status is factored into the analysis, the wage premium for the government sector declines to 6.1%.
+- After controlling for factors like gender, age, marital status, education, tenure, size of firm, job permanence, immigrant status, industry, occupation, and full- or part-time status, the authors found that Alberta’s government-sector workers (federal, provincial, and local) enjoyed a 9.3% wage premium, on average, over their private-sector counterparts in 2018.
+When unionization status is factored into the analysis, the wage premium for the government sector declines to 6.2%.

-- Moreover, full-time workers in the government sector lost more work time in 2017 for personal reasons (11.8 days on average) than their private sector counterparts (6.5 days).
+- Moreover, full-time workers in the government sector lost more work time in 2018 for personal reasons (12.4 days on average) than their private-sector counterparts (7.6 days).

 More from this study